donallw/IDD-Final-Project/README.md

 - We will follow Alexandra's suggestion and not do any 3D printing unless we have properly tested it with cardboard first.

 - Both Alexandra and Bella discussed security issues of the product.
 We had listed this as a risk earlier as well and it was helpful to get a confirmation from users that this was a big concern.
 We acknowledge that the face-recognitionn can someties produce errors ad hence we like the idea of some confirmation feature.
-We are planning to implement a voice confirmation feature so that the device doesn't release ay pills unless the user confirms it is him via voice input.
+We are planning to implement a voice confirmation feature so that the device doesn't release any pills unless the user confirms it is them via voice input.
 We also like the weight scale idea to make sure that the correct pills were released.
 When reading the feedback we also had the idea of solving that problem in a similar manner as we did in Lab 5 where we use object detection to check if the right amount of pills were released.

-Overall, we appreciate the feedback we got and have creatred the following action items for our product:
+Overall, we appreciate the feedback we got and have created the following action items for our product:

 - Include a GUI to interact with the settings of the device